 Close Banner

-20 Cool Tips for Visiting Disneyland in Summer 2023
+20 Cool Tips for Visiting Disneyland in Summer 2025

-by Leap on May 14, 2023 4 Los Angeles
+by Leap on May 3, 2025

-The Frog Family's Hop Tips for Disneyland in Summer 2023
+The Frog Family's Hop Tips for Disneyland in Summer 2025

 1. Stay Close or On-Site

-Whether you live locally and are looking for a staycation or are coming from more distant areas, if there were ever a time and reason to stay on-site or close by, it's during the summer months to beat the crowds.
+Whether you live locally and are looking for a staycation or are coming from more distant areas, if there's ever a time and reason to stay on-site or close by, it's during the summer months to beat the crowds.
 We prefer to stay within walking distance of the parks so we don't have to worry about parking and can easily hop back to the hotel in the afternoon for a nap or a swim.
 It's so nice to escape the afternoon crowds and heat for a bit to make the most of morning and evening time.

-Several off-site hotels are even closer to the parks than some on-site hotels, and they can help you save money.
+Several off-site hotels are also within walking distance of the parks, and they can also help you save money.
 Did you know you can book your hotel near Disneyland with us for a hoppin' good discount?
-We also offer discounts for Disneyland Resort hotels!
-Disney's Grand Californian HotelDisney's Paradise Pier Hotel and Disneyland Hotel are all open now!
-On-site hotel guests have a better theme park reservation availability than other park guests.

 2. Get Park Hopper Tickets

-In fact, as summer days start to book up, you may notice that Park Hopper tickets have better theme park availability than 1-Park per day tickets.
+As summer days start to book up, you may notice that Park Hopper tickets have better theme park availability than 1-Park per day tickets.
 This hopful link to the availability calendar shows current availability for 1-Park, Park Hopper and Disneyland Resort hotel guests.
 You may notice that hotel guests have the best availability of all.
 That's just one of the perks of staying on-site!

 3. Make Use of Disneyland Resort Hotel Perks

-Cool Tips for Visiting Disneyland in Summer - Early entry
+Tips for Visiting Disneyland in Summer - Early entry

 4. Stay Three to Five Days at Disneyland in Summer

 During the busy summer months, three days will give you enough time to experience the best attractions in both parks.
 We suggest at least two days at Disneyland and one at Disney California Adventure.
 Park hopping is cheaper per day with a multi-day ticket.
-It's $60 whether you add it to a 1-Day ticket or a 5-Day ticket, so it really makes more financial sense to park hop with a multi-day ticket.
-If you have small children, a longer trip allows you to slow down, and let them explore all the new discoveries in Toontown.
-A longer trip allows Star Wars fans the time they need fully experience Star Wars: Galaxy's Edge.
+So, it really makes more financial sense to park hop with a multi-day ticket.
+If you have small children, a longer trip allows you to slow down, and let them explore all the discoveries in Toontown.
+A longer trip allows "Star Wars" fans the time they need to fully experience Star Wars: Galaxy's Edge.
+Waiting for parades and nighttime spectaculars involves time, so a multi-day ticket allows you to take the time to experience all the amazing entertainment.

 Also, a multi-day ticket saves money per day and is not subject to tiers and blackout dates like the 1-Day tickets are.
 You have 13 days after the first use to visit.
-You will need to reserve all days in advance, as days do fill up.
+You still need to reserve all days in advance, as days do fill up.
 (Psst ... you can save even more when you purchase discount Disneyland Resort tickets from your favorite froggy friends.
 Just remember to make a theme park reservation as soon as you receive your tickets via email!)

 Tips for Disneyland in Summer - Jessie's Critter Carousel